Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 The home component first displays the number of consoles and games the user has.
 Graph data is also available to see the user's game count across 3 different categories:
 -  game count per year bracket
 -  game count  per series (Top 5)
--  game count of per consoles  (Top 5)
+-  game count of per console (Top 5)

 &nbsp;

 The graphs have been created with <a class="secondary-a" href="https://recharts.org/en-US">Recharts</a>.
 It was a much simpler alternative to D3 which I initially considered.
-If you look at my data, you'll notice that I'm stuck in past.
+If you look at my personal data, you'll notice that I'm stuck in the past.

+ &nbsp;